IT’S NOT JUST YOU !

 The psychiatrist says that depression is a natural response to life’s difficulties and the therapist says that all you need is retraining.

-The Doctor and the dietitian can’t explain why your spare-tire persists, in spite of diet and as much exercise as you can find time for.
+The Doctor and the dietitian are unable to explain why your spare-tire persists in spite of diet and as much exercise as you can find time for.

 Well, never mind: all your friends have some kind of problem and yours aren’t so bad, really – the fat lady around the corner is going to have her hip replaced and even that superfit, squash-player friend has trouble with his knees.

-And why worry? – your new boyfriend (or girlfriend) loves you more than your spouse ever could have and who cares if s/he isn’t all that interested in making love? – You’re not so interested yourself, anymore!
+And why worry? – your new boyfriend/girlfriend loves you more than your spouse ever could have and who cares if s/he isn’t all that interested in making love? – You’re not so interested yourself, anymore!

 THE NIFTY FIFTIES